DzenisKajevic/SolidityNethereumProject/README.txt

   - Napraviti treci (mozda postoji bolji nacin) mapping za index -> ERC1155 playableAssetName
   - Prilikom povratka na MainMenu, pored brisanja priv / pub keys, pobrisati i listu tokena + selected skin SO (mozda)

+- Finished (13.1.2023; 23:00)
+ + C# Contract Definition created
+ + PlayerSO changed to hold chainID, url and other info
+ + Created script: FetchBoughtSkins, which queries the blockchain for the number of skins a user has bought
+ + Adjusted Register script to attempt fetching that info upon logging in (it won't work without a login screen, since swapping scenes cancels coroutines)

 - Next I need to:
- + Load which bundles a user has access to upon scene entry
+ + Load which bundles a user has access to upon scene entry (LOADING SCREEN is a must due to coroutines not pausing execution)
  + Add "Select Skin" button in the "Flappy" scene that will transfer over to the "Skin select" scene
  + Create skin selection and purchase features
  + Access skins from IPFS using contract's "uri" function, which is based on AssetBundle index (not CID)